 My short, “official” bio:

-Danielle Van Lier is senior counsel, intellectual property and contracts at SAG-AFTRA.
+Danielle Van Lier is assistant general counsel, intellectual property and contracts at SAG-AFTRA.
 She is responsible for managing SAG-AFTRA’s third-party contracts and intellectual property, as well as other efforts aimed at protecting the rights of SAG-AFTRA and its members.
 Ms. Van Lier has written several amicus curiae briefs on behalf of SAG-AFTRA and other parties in cases before the U.S. Supreme Court, the Ninth Circuit Court of Appeals, and the California Supreme Court on issues such as rights of publicity, copyright, and the California Talent Agencies Act.

 She is an adjunct professor at Southwestern Law School and previously served as adjunct professor at Western State University, College of Law.
 Before joining Screen Actors Guild, Ms. Van Lier practiced law in Los Angeles.
 Prior to entering practice, she served as a legislative fellow in the U.S. House of Representatives.

 Ms. Van Lier is a board member of ACC Southern California.
 Additionally, she helped found, and still serves on the board of, Saving Wildlife International, a nonprofit wildlife education company.

 She earned her BS from the University of California at Santa Barbara and her JD from Washington University School of Law.